A BIT OF HISTORY:

 BASAL BREAKS or BLIND CANES

-All three of these have new growth resulting in red canes when they first emerge
+New growth on roses is often seen in red canes when they first emerge

 Stems have a normal number of thorns

-And will turn green when canes are full grown
+And these canes will turn green when full grown

 RRD canes do not develop into normal canes.